divyanandvs/divyanandvs-locus-assignment/README.txt

-dependencies:
+Dependencies:

-python packages used in the code:
+Python packages used in the code:

 requests
 datetime